HIV/AIDS Facts and Graphics for Your Social Network

 Post these attention-grabbing facts and images on Facebook and Twitter and ask friends and followers to sponsor you!

 TIP: Be sure to paste your personal fundraising web page link in each post so it appears in your update.
-Click here and enter your name to obtain the link to your personal fundraising web page.
+Click here (coming soon) and enter your name to obtain the link to your personal fundraising web page.

 Download the graphics below to upload to Facebook and Twitter: